LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Case 2 is reading from a file which could have any size, but isn't infinite.
 Files eventually do terminate even if you were given a gigantic file there is only as much storage on disk.
 Problem is you don't know when it'll end it could be any number of iterations.
-Unless you have special criteria for that file it should be fine to read until the end since it should terminate.
+Unless you have special known criteria for files it should be fine to read until the end since it should terminate.
-Case 1 I believe would be set as an explicit non-terminating loop with some kind of break or exit on that condition.
+Case 1 I believe would be set as an explicit non-terminating loop with some kind of break or exit condition.
 It would then be important to verify only that condition is able to break out.

 Async functions should also get similar treatment.